YodasMyDad/BlogFodder/ReadMe.md

 .Net has made huge improvements recently, and adding the concepts of Razor Class Libraries and Razor Components.
 I believe we can create a plugin system that makes use of both these 'newish' concepts, and allow .Net developers, to create plugins, with .Net C# (As well as JS as when needed).

+### What This Is Not

-This is a Blazor Server app that is a POC and just me messing around and getting some initial code working.
+A fully working blogging engine.
+This is a Blazor Server app that is a **POC** and just me messing around and getting some initial code working.

+Also, full disclosure, I'm a not a super smart .Net geek.
+So I'm just cobbling this together as I go, so open to opinions on how to improve it from an architecture or performance point of view.

 ### Progress